-- If you’re bringing any outdoor equipment with you (tramping boots etc) ensure it is clean before you pack it.
-New Zealand’s Border Protection Service will check this for unwanted organisms etc and any cleaning required could delay you at the airport.
+If you’re bringing any outdoor equipment like hiking boots, ensure they are clean before you pack them.
+New Zealand’s Border Protection Service will check this for unwanted organisms and any cleaning required could delay you at the airport.

 Motorhome Basics – How Your Wilderness Motorhome Works

 How to be Sustainable on Your NZ Campervan Holiday